Scientists harvest more eggs from near-extinct northern white rhino

 Scientists first harvested eggs from the females a year ago, as part of a team from the Ol Pejeta Conservancy, Kenya Wildlife Service, Italian-based Avantea Lab, the Czech Republic’s Dvůr Králové Zoo, and the Germany-based Leibniz Institute for Zoo & Wildlife Research.

 They produced three pure northern white rhino embryos that are now frozen.
-But the scientists realized they must synchronize implanting embryos with the reproductive cycle of the surrogate mothers.
+But the scientists realised they must synchronise implanting embryos with the reproductive cycle of the surrogate mothers.
 The more embryos they have, the better.

 One potential snag is that humans do not know how to detect when the time to insert the embryo is right.